careydevelopment/FacebookLogin/README.md

 # FacebookLogin
 This project contains a Spring Boot demo that enables a user to login with Facebook

+Be sure to add your own app ID and secret to the GetTokenController class!

 Just pull this project down in Eclipse, then build it.
 Once it's built, you can run it from the command line with: java -jar facebooklogin.jar